Male Gynecomastia Breast Reduction

-Gynecomastia typically develops in adolescence and and may involve one or both sides.
+Gynecomastia typically develops in adolescence and may involve one or both sides.
 The degree of development may be from a small amount of swelling beneath the nipples to changes that resemble a woman’s breast.
 Men affected are typically apprehensive about their appearance and do not like to be seen with their shirts off.
-It decreases their self esteem.
+It decreases their self-esteem.

 The procedure takes about 1 1/2 hours and is usually described as minimally painful.
 Typically, three to seven days are taken off from work.
 A compression garment is worn for one to two weeks and small drainage tubes are removed in 4-7 days.
 A small amount of swelling is typically seen for a few months before final results are achieved.
 Before and after photos can be viewed here.